Summary

 Here are a few recommendations if you’re looking for business credit cards to build credit:

 - Capital One® Spark® Classic for Business*: 1 percent cash back on every purchase, with no annual fee.
-This card is geared toward those cardholders looking to build or rebuild their credit.
+This card is geared toward cardholders with a personal credit score of fair credit and looking to build or rebuild their credit.

-- American Express Blue Business Cash™ Card: 2 percent cash back on up to $50,000 in purchases per calendar year, 1% cash back on all purchases after that; no annual fee
+- American Express Blue Business Cash™ Card: 2 percent cash back (on up to $50,000 in purchases per calendar year), 1 percent cash back on all purchases after that and no annual fee.
+With its simple rewards structure and $50,000 annual spending cap, this card is great for businesses with relatively few expenses.

-Keep in mind that credit card companies typically check your personal credit history and financials when applying for a business credit card.
+Keep in mind that credit card companies typically check your personal credit history and financials when you apply for a business credit card.
 The better your personal credit, the better your odds of being approved and getting a favorable interest rate.

 5. Establish trade credit